 There’s quite a bit of gore too and the opening few murders are creative and fast paced.
 We get a tripod through the skull, a smart decapitation (one of two) and the most ingenious ‘garden shear murder’ that I have seen for a while.
-I wasn’t over enamoured with Luna’s direction; I mean, there were no stand-out ‘wow’ sequences, but the odd trick he pulled off just about worked.
+I wasn’t amazed by Luna’s direction; I mean, there were no stand-out ‘wow’ sequences, but the odd trick he pulled off just about worked.
 The ‘turn on the light’ sequence in the bathroom was well handled and there were a couple of decent jumps.
 It’s also worth keeping in mind that the sound wasn’t completed on the rough print I watched, so it’ll probably look a lot better in the final release that you folks will see.
-What was weird was that whilst the first four of five murders were rock and roll, they started to become a bit same old same old as the film wore on.
-It’s almost as if the director ran out of ideas later and took us back to basics.
+What was weird was that whilst the first four of five murders were rock and roll, they started to become a bit samey as the film wore on.
+It’s almost as if the director ran out of budget later and had to take us back to basics.

 The performances are below average, but passable, it all looks polished enough and it’s a fun popcorn flick that delivers most things you’re looking for from a slasher movie.
 So is there anything that I hated?
 Well, to be honest, no not really.
 The characters are all unlikeable but it seemed like part of the gimmick, so I can’t really complain about that.
 There were only very few scares, but most modern-day slashers have lost the art of building a foreboding atmosphere, so it’s become par for the course.
 It’s called Fright Flick, but there’s nothing here very frightening.
 In fact, there’s nothing at all.
 It’s not one for people who can’t forgive the odd goof, because it gets very stupid in places, especially in the way that some of the victims are still screaming/moving LONG after they should have been dead.